elusivecodes/FrostDateTime/README.md

 #### Date

-To get the day of the month according to the current timezone, use the `getDate()` method.
+Get the date in current timezone.

 ```javascript
 const date = date.getDate();
 ```

-You can also set the date according to the current timezone with the `setDate()` method.
+Set the date in current timezone.

 - `date` is a number representing the date you wish to set the DateTime to.